Types of Financial Assistance

 Federal financial aid includes the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Stafford Loans, Federal Parent PLUS Loan, and Federal College Work-Study Program.

 - Federal Pell Grant is awarded to undergraduate students who are enrolled in an eligible program, have not received a bachelor’s degree, and who demonstrate financial need.
-The amount of the grant is determined by the Federal Pell Grant Program based on the applicant’s family’s financial circumstances.
+Eligibility is determined based on the expected family contribution (EFC) as a result of completing the Free Application for Federal Student Aid (FAFSA), the cost of attendance and enrollment status.

-- Federal Supplemental Educational Opportunity Grant is awarded by the Director of Student Financial Aid to students demonstrating financial need.
+- Federal Supplemental Educational Opportunity Grant is awarded students demonstrating exceptional and determined based on the results of the FAFSA (EFC).
 Students showing exceptional need will be given first consideration for these grants as long as funds are available.

 Grants /Scholarships (South Carolina)

-- South Carolina National Guard College Assistance Program (CAP) is for active-duty South Carolina National Guard members, this grant covers up to $4500 per year for tuition, fees, books, and expenses incurred during enrollment in a degree-seeking program at Limestone College.
-Recipients must be in good standing with the National Guard and maintain satisfactory academic progress at Limestone College.
+- South Carolina National Guard College Assistance Program (CAP) is for active-duty South Carolina National Guard members, this grant covers up to $5,500 per year for tuition, fees, books, and expenses incurred during enrollment in a Limestone degree-seeking program.
+Recipients must be in good standing with the National Guard and maintain satisfactory academic progress at Limestone.
 Recipients must be U.S. citizens or eligible non-citizens.
 A CAP application must be completed by the student and certified by the National Guard before payment is made.

-- South Carolina Tuition Grant is awarded to academically eligible South Carolina residents attending Limestone College on a full-time basis during the regular academic year.
-The amount of the South Carolina Tuition Grant is determined by the South Carolina Tuition Grant Commission based on the applicant’s family’s financial circumstances.
-Students who fail to enroll full time during the Fall semester forfeit their eligibility for the entire award year.
-Online and Evening students must be enrolled in two Term 5 classes (can be Evening; Online or a combination of one Evening class and one Online class).
-Students who do not enroll as above stated forfeit the SC Tuition Grant for the award year.
-Online and Evening students must be enrolled in two consecutive classes to qualify for the SC Tuition Grant.
-Eligible students must be enrolled in 12 hours each semester.
-SC Tuition Grant does not give funding for classes taken in June or July.
-To be eligible to receive the full amount of SC Tuition Grant in the Fall Online and Evening students must be enrolled in two Term 5 courses and two Term 6 courses.
-To be eligible to receive the full amount of SC Tuition Grant for the Spring Online and Evening students must be enrolled in two Term 1 courses and two Term 2 courses.
-Students receiving 100% of tuition paid by another entity are not eligible for the SC Tuition Grant.
-To be eligible to receive SC Tuition Grant funds, students must complete a certification statement each year before November 15th.
-South Carolina Tuition Grant funds in the spring semester will be split into two disbursements per the new South Carolina Tuition Grant Regulation.
+- South Carolina Tuition Grant is awarded to academically eligible South Carolina residents attending Limestone University on a full-time basis during the regular academic year.
+The amount of the South Carolina Tuition Grant is determined by the South Carolina Tuition Grant Commission based on the applicant's family's financial circumstances.
+Students who fail to enroll full-time during the Fall semester forfeit their eligibility for the entire award year.
+Students who do not enroll as stated above forfeit the SC Tuition Grant for the award year.
+Eligible students must be enrolled in 12 hours each semester to be eligible to receive the full amount of SC Tuition Grant.
+SC Tuition Grant does not give funding for classes taken taken in Term 3 or Term 4 (summer).
+Students receiving 100% of tuition paid by another entity are not eligible for the South Carolina Tuition Grant.
+To be eligible to receive SC Tuition Grant funds, students must complete a certification statement ear year before November 15th.

 - South Carolina HOPE Scholarship is awarded to South Carolina residents who graduated from a South Carolina High School and have a minimum high school GPA of 3.0 but do not meet the requirements for SC Life Scholarship.
 The HOPE scholarship is only awarded Freshman year.
 Students can earn LIFE eligibility beginning their Sophomore year by earning a 3.0 LIFE GPA and completing 30 college credits their Freshman year.